 Turmeric, particularly its most active compound curcumin, has many scientifically proven health benefits.
 Here are some areas where it has shown potential benefit:

-• Anti-Aging Benefits: Given that oxidation and inflammation are believed to play a role in aging, curcumin has become very popular in anti-aging circles.
+- Anti-Aging Benefits: Curcumin has become very popular in anti-aging circles, as oxidation and inflammation are believed to play a role in aging.

 Is turmeric an antioxidant?